RenStu/logic/README.md

 The jump is a reordering done by wave entanglement, as the samples of the entangled pairs are no longer equivalent with the addition of new samples from one side of the pair.
 The jump occurs on one side of a pair of waves and is a reordering, that is, both the part of the interval that has just received the new sample must better match the intended interval for the jump, as well as the reverse.

-The smaller intervals get entangled first, and these reorders caused by them allow the union of larger intervals.
-The meeting of two already entangled intervals does not entail a new entanglement, only the sum of these waves, because they are already entangled.
+Larger waves are formed by adding their new samples, and can form new subintervals.
+The meeting or separation of two entanglements does not entail a new entanglement.
+Thus, larger waves are also formed through the inclusion (vigor of entanglement) of smaller waves already entangled when the areas of these waves are partially or totally overlapping.

 The length and amplitude of waves establish a quantity-per-interval or unit relationship.
 These units are established by wave entanglement.

-In large intervals with many logical moments a smaller discrepancy of wave amplitudes is observed.
-In such intervals large systems of objects can be observed.
+In large intervals with many logical moments, a smaller proportional discrepancy of wave amplitudes is observed.
+This characteristic is related to the larger number of logical moments and possible subintervals that can more easily compensate and neutralize the probabilistic unevenness of the interval.
 The larger the intervals, the more balanced they grow towards the population median (probabilistically).
-Wave systems can be complex, having several nested waves.
 More complex intervals with this feature can represent, for example, the universe, then galaxies, stars, planets, etc.

 <p align="center">Wave amplitude at large intervals or lengths</p>
 <p align="center"><img width="30%" src="/Article/sections/images/consciousness_space_subconsciousness.jpg"></p>
 <p align="center">Smaller wave discrepancy at large intervals.</p>

-In smaller intervals and with many logical moments a greater discrepancy in wave amplitudes is observed.
+At smaller intervals and with many logical moments, a greater proportional discrepancy of wave amplitudes is observed.
 In these intervals smaller object systems can be observed.
 The smaller the intervals are, the more unbalanced they will grow towards the population median (probabilistically).
 More complex wave systems with this feature can represent, for example, the atom, which is very small, present in huge quantities, and the particles orbiting its nucleus (electrons) are much more distant from it.
+This greater discrepancy is strictly linked to the reduced size of these intervals, making them receive these new samples in a less uniform and unbalanced way, which makes the follow-up of their subintervals to their peak or to their reference line less accurate (the spiral becomes wider, elongated and misshapen due to less uniformity in its correction frequency).
+Spiral and orbits can be seen in more detail in the subsection on Spiral and orbit.

 <p align="center">Wave amplitude at small intervals or lengths</p>
 <p align="center"><img width="1%" src="/Article/sections/images/consciousness_space_subconsciousness_min.jpg"></p>